ai4eu/common-dataservice/README.md

 ## Running

-For development and testing purposes, working from this source tree you can start an instance of the CDS server that uses an in-memory database like this:
+For development and testing purposes, working in the cmn-data-svc directory of this source tree you can start an instance of the CDS server that uses an in-memory database like this:

     cd cmn-data-svc-client
     mvn install